 - preparation of legal documentation in relation to easements and covenants.

 Under SealSMART, accredited consultants liaise with Council engineers to determine suitable applications and agree certification requirements for each condition.
-The accredited consultant then engages relevant professionals to certify that conditions have been complied with, providing evidence as required.
+The accredited consultant then engages relevant professionals to certify that applicants have complied with conditions, providing evidence as required.

-Provided the application meets all requirements, Council seals SealSMART subdivision plans within five business days of payment of Plan Sealing fees.
+Provided the application meets all requirements, Council seals SealSMART subdivision plans within five working days of payment of plan sealing fees.